Understanding CAD Images vs the Finished Engagement Ring: What to Expect

 Why CAD Images Look Bulkier and Sharper

 You might notice CAD images look quite sharp and a bit chunky.
-Don’t panic!
-The reason is, the digital model has to account for processes like casting and polishing that remove metal.
+There's no need to worry.
+The reason is that the digital model has to account for processes like casting and polishing that remove metal.
 This means your actual ring will end up much finer and more delicate than the CAD image suggests.

 Shrinkage During Casting and the Importance of Extra Metal